 How to get around Miyama

 Miyama is covered by a fairly comprehensive bus network.
 Buses operate roughly hourly along the main route that connects Hiyoshi Station with the town center and Kayabuki no Sato.
 Service on most other lines, however, is much less frequent.
 Bus fares depend on the distance traveled.
-Alternatively, a 1-day bus pass for 1200 yen and a 2-day pass for 1500 yen provide unlimited rides on Nantan buses on one calendar day (not including the JR bus).
+Alternatively, a 1-day bus pass for 1200 yen and a 2-day pass for 1500 yen provide unlimited rides on Nantan buses (not including the JR bus).